 Digital tools have transformed the way HR professionals are able to recruit, onboard and manage employee data for their company.
 In the space of a decade there’s been a move away from spreadsheets and emails to a range of innovative tools that help to streamline processes, saving teams time to focus on more high-value strategic work.

 Into 2021, we expect to see businesses continue to develop their tech stacks and introduce smart software solutions like Personio, BambooHR and HiBob into their people departments.
 You can find a full range of HR tools on our list here, which cover everything from streamlining operational processes to tracking employee feedback with apps like CultureAmp.

 As smarter tools and automation are streamlining the payroll process, the HR function is increasingly responsible for managing payroll where companies don’t have the in-house expertise.

-Smart software like Pento automates the entire payroll process, letting you run payroll in just a few clicks with no prior payroll knowledge needed.
-And it’s designed to connect to HR tools like BambooHR and Personio to reduce the manual work needed in updating information across both your payroll and HR systems.
+Smart payroll software like Pento automates the entire payroll process, letting you run payroll in just a few clicks with no prior payroll knowledge needed.
+And it’s designed to connect to HR tools like BambooHR and Hibob to reduce the manual work needed in updating information across both your payroll and HR systems.